arzivre/arzivre/README.md

 #### I am Web Developer from indonesia

-I'm excited to learn more about Web Development , and create app with latest tech
+I'm excited to learn more about Web Development , and create app with cuting edge tech